rjinxx/ShareOfCoreAnimation/README.md

 # ShareOfCoreAnimation
 Demo of Core Animation Introduction

-Internal share demo of Core Animation technology.
-Including CALayer induction and its applications.
+Internal share demo of Core Animation technology, including CALayer induction and its applications.
+In addition, demonstrated how to implement shape transform animation using layer path property.